brdsng/brdsng.github.io/terms/privacy.md

 Further inquiries about Birdsong's privacy practices may be directed to `miike#3459`.
 Additional relevant information can be found in the [Discord Terms of Service](https://discord.com/terms).

-> This document was last updated on November 11th, 2022.
-Birdsong is not affiliated in any way with Discord, Inc.
+<sub>This document was last updated on November 11th, 2022.
+Birdsong is not affiliated in any way with Discord, Inc.</sub>